seesee010/Temp-Project/README.md

 # Custom PCB

+> [!IMPORTANT]
+> You will only find the kicad here, as everything else is not finished,yet!

 This is my project, fully made with KiCad.
 The purpose is that it will show temp and hum on display (spi).